 Let’s look at how it’s done.

-Search Engine Optimization (SEO) is the act of aligning your website to how search engines find what people are looking for.
+Search Engine Optimization (SEO) for small businesses is the act of aligning your business’s website to how search engines find what people are looking for.
 Through it, you maximize your visibility in search results.

 SEO experts employ a series of proven strategies to achieve this level of optimization.
 SEO for a website requires a strategist to apply and maintain many strategies at once.
 These strategies don’t stand alone.
 They work cohesively to get results.